-BBT Wednesdays were some of the first events to appear in Wilton’s newly repaired and expanded cocktail bar and performance space.
+BBT Wednesdays were some of the first events to appear in Wilton’s newly renovated and expanded cocktail bar, resulting from the Wilton’s Capital Project to repair the building and open up additional performance spaces.
 Upstairs, in this smaller ambient space (capacity 35-40), BBT’s young musicians shared their virtuosity, experimentation and profound passion for their instruments and their music.
-We captured performances and artists’ reactions to the venue on video – scroll down to see them all, starting with an interview with Frances Mayhew, Artistic & Managing Director of Wilton’s Music Hall on the collaboration with BBT:
+We captured performances and artists’ reactions to the venue on video – scroll down to see them all, starting with an interview with Frances Mayhew, then Artistic & Managing Director of Wilton’s Music Hall on the collaboration with BBT:

 Read Frances Mayhew’s Blog about Wilton’s collaboration with BBT

-BBT Wednesday at Wilton’s
+BBT Wednesday at Wilton’s Launch

-25 February 2015 at 8pm; Wilton’s Main Hall
+25 February 2015

 Programme: